 “Leonard Feather, who knew me as a bassist, heard about my sitting in and interviewed me for the paper and then followed that up with a great review.
 A few months later, Monty asked me to join them in Santa Monica for what turned out to be two recordings.”

 Frigo was quickly becoming known.
 So much so that newly emerging Chesky Records’ first-ever recording in November 1988 featured Frigo, called there and mostly thereafter “Johnny.”

-“Around then, I got call from The Tonight Show inviting me to come on as a guest.
-Johnny Carson probably thought I’d be interesting, suddenly getting known, at age 72, as an up and coming jazz musician.
+“Around then, I got a call from The Tonight Show inviting me to come on as a guest.
+Johnny Carson probably thought I’d be interesting, suddenly getting known, at age 72, as an up-and- coming jazz musician.
 During the interview, Johnny asked me why I was just getting started to be serious about jazz on the violin so late in life.
 I said I’d waited that long so there wouldn’t be time to become a has-been.”

 “But you’d actually been playing violin ever since that Dick Marx session in the ’50s, right?”
 I asked.